ycj3/agora-chat-cli/docs/agchat_push_test.md

 ### Examples

 ```
-# Send a test push notification for a specific user
+# Send a test push notification to a specific user
 $ agchat push test --user <user-id>

 ```